-Summer provides a chance to appreciate the work done throughout the year and begin prepping the garden for the colder temperatures ahead.
-As you’re enjoying the August blooms, there are a few simple tasks that will help your garden continue to be its best.
+Summer provides a chance to appreciate the work done throughout the spring cleanup season and begin prepping the garden for the colder temperatures ahead.
+As you’re enjoying the early summer blooms, there are a few simple tasks that will help your garden continue to be its best.

 - Harvest mid to late season veggies like tomatoes, peppers, and melons.
 Have an excess of these tasty veggies at the end of the season?
 Take a look at this awesome article from CSU with creative ways to preserve your extra!

 - Keep track of your garden’s water needs.
 Write on the calendar when you shifted your watering schedules and what the temperatures were.
 This will help you plant for next year.
 The upcoming summer to fall transition means you can dial back watering but until then, ensure your garden is getting the water it needs on these hot days.
 See below for additional watering tips.

 We recommend deep, less frequent watering to ensure your plants are growing extensive, drought-tolerant roots.
 In summer when the top 2 inches of soil are dry, water the soil to a depth of 2 feet.
-Each gardening season in Colorado brings new challenges and successes and the end of the season is a great time of recap the season and plan for next year’s garden.
-Most importantly, enjoy your hard work and your garden’s beauty!
+Also be sure to sit back, relax and enjoy all of your hard work!